 A minimum of an upper second-class UK Bachelor's degree and a Master's degree, or an overseas qualification of an equivalent standard, in a relevant subject, is essential.

 Months of entry

-Studying at The UCL Bartlett Centre for Advanced Spatial Analysis (CASA) gives students a unique opportunity to develop research within a strong academic centre, linking different areas, such as geography, mathematics, physics, urban planning and architecture, in collaboration with different national and international universities.
+Studying at CASA gives students a unique opportunity to develop research within a strong academic centre, linking different areas, such as geography, mathematics, physics, urban planning and architecture, in collaboration with different national and international universities.
 CASA also has partnerships with industry and the government, facilitating insertion within these areas.

 Qualification and course duration